 Soon after you apply and are approved, your loan is funded.
 The actual process will differ between lenders, but usually you will repay the loan directly to the investors with the P2P lender simply facilitating the loan.

-Features to consider when comparing P2P business lending
+5 loan features to consider when comparing P2P business lending

 When you’re comparing peer-to-peer lenders to get a loan for your business, various aspects require your attention.
 These include: